meeraa5/meeraa5/README.md

 I am Learning AI/ML through the course by Cornell Univeristy and Break Through Tech is helping me break through tech :)

-I am truly looking forward to join a reserach opportunity and would love to collaborate on that and also on AI/ML/DS related project.
+I am truly looking forward to join a research opportunity and would love to collaborate on it, while AI/ML/DS related project is something I find fasinating to work with as well.

 - 📫 How to reach me: linkedin.com/in/meeraa-vyas/ (preferred) or vmeeraa5@gmail.com
 - 😄 Pronouns: she/her